greeshmav11/DSW-Project/README.md

 ### Features used

 * `title`, `selftext`, `flair`, `author`, `num_comments`, `created_hour`, `media_type`
+* `subreddit`, `flair`, `media_type`, `is_self`, `nsfw`, `created_hour`

 ### Models

-Two classification models (e.g., XXX, XXX) will be trained to predict `popularity_bucket`.
+Two classification models (e.g., XXX, Multilayer Perceptron) will be trained to predict `popularity_bucket`.

 ### Key Findings

 ...

----
+The neural network model performed significantly better using only categorical features, achieving around 56% accuracy compared to 32% when both categorical and textual features were used.
+This suggests that the textual data may have introduced noise or lacked sufficient signal for predicting popularity buckets.

 ### Challenges faced